greduan/godo/README.md

 Godo has no big organizing features, for these just distract you and don't let you get to what you really need to do.

-Godo does contain features though, these are:

-- Todo tasks tracking.
-- Basic tags support.
-- "To be finished by..." sort of feature.

-For advanced users who insist on organizing their todo lists there is a special feature.
-Godo supports trees of todos.
-So you can have several sub-items for each todo, making them sub-tasks or just allowing you to use a "big name" under which to put your todo tasks.

 ## Installation